Cylinders as Left Invariant CMC Surfaces in $\operatorname{Sol}_3$ and $E(\kappa,\tau)$-Spaces Diffeomorphic to $\mathbb{R}^3$: Horizontal mcH -cylinders in Sol

-We consider the ODE for surfaces invariant by translations along the base $c$ first.
+We consider the ODE for surfaces invariant by left translation along the base $c$ first.
 We can apply the Picard-Lindel\"of Theorem to \eqref{odeprop} because $F$ is smooth.
 We obtain a maximal solution $h$.
-For constant mean curvature $H>0$ the maximum principle yields some properties by comparing the surface $f$ with spheres of constant mean curvature $H$, which will justify the name ``half-cylinder'':
+For constant mean curvature $H>0$ the maximum principle yields some general properties by comparing the surface $f$ with \mcH-spheres: